ajsb85/squalo.ai/README.md

 | Status 2 - Alarm|"On" - There is an alarm condition that means a shark was detected|
 | Status 3 … 28|Not used, reports as "Unavailable"|

+### System Startup Sync

+Once the Squalo AI system is powered on, the Camera Device will automatically transmit all instances to ensure that any third-party products already in use can sync their data registers with the startup state.
+This helps ensure a seamless and efficient experience for all users.

 ## Camera Enclosure Proposal